Dear service Users,

 Radio Dubrovnik at 08:25, 15:20 and 23:20

 VHF channels 04, 07 and 85

-From May to October there is also a special offer for sailing tourism, the programmes are available around the clock, in various languages:
+From May to October, there is also a special offer for sailing tourism, the programs are available around the clock, in various languages:

 West Istrian coast – VHF channel 73;